Emergency utility assistance may be available.

 - Child support, FIP and utility checks are considered income; please bring documentation to your appointment.

 - Note: Failure to supply the needed documentation will cause a delay in processing your application.

-- Call your local center to schedule an appointment.
+- Call your local center to schedule an appointment or apply online.

 Summer crisis funds may be available to assist with disconnect notices.
 Contact your local center for details.